NoumenaDigital/npl-cli/docs/runtime/tools/build-tools/cli.md

     curl -s https://documentation.noumenadigital.com/get-npl-cli.sh | bash
     ```

-    You will need to manually add the `npl` executable to your PATH.
-The script above will not do that for you.

-=== "Windows without WSL"

-    Download and install the latest `.exe` executable [here](https://github.com/NoumenaDigital/npl-cli/releases).
+    You may have to restart the WSL terminal to ensure the CLI is available in your PATH after installing the NPL CLI.

 ## Commands